 With shelters, a key thing to remember is to shield yourself from the elements above, chilly, and wet.
 Likewise, it is essential to protect yourself from freezing.

 Forest Debris = Dried Leaves, Pine Needles, and Dried Grasses

 Build the framework using 2 “Y” sticks and a long ridge pole.
 Use only solid sticks.
 Make sure the inside is long enough for you to lay inside.

 Cover the ground inside with 6-10 inches of dry forest debris such as leaves, pine needles, and dried grasses.
 This layer insulates your body from the cold ground.

-Lean solid sticks up against the ridge pole at 45-degree angle to create a “RIB-CAGE” framework.
+Lean solid sticks up against the ridge pole at a 45-degree angle to create a “RIB-CAGE” framework.
 The sticks should not protrude beyond the ridgepole.